neuroinformatics-uni-vienna/NC-MCM/README.md

 It includes BunDLe-Net, a neuronal manifold learning algorithm and cognitive graphs, an algorithm for learning cognitive-level causal models.

-BunDLe-Net (**B**ehavio**u**ral a**n**d **D**ynamics **Le**arning **Net**work) is a neuronal manifold learning algorithm that learns meaningful abstractions from time-series neuronal and behavioural data.
-It maps high-dimensional neuronal data to low-dimensional latent space while preserving both dynamical and behavioural information.
-In doing so, it enables visualisation of the neuronal data that may reveal useful insights.
+BunDLe-Net (**B**ehavio**u**ral a**n**d **D**ynamics **Le**arning **Net**work) is a neuronal manifold learning algorithm that learns meaningful abstractions from time-series brain activity and behavioural data.
+It maps high-dimensional brain activity to low-dimensional latent space while preserving both dynamical and behavioural information.
+In doing so, it enables visualisation of the brain activity that may reveal useful insights.
 BunDLe-Net can be used for both discrete and continuous-valued behaviours as well as multiple behaviours.

-Cognitive graphs is an algorithm for learning cognitive-level causal models directly from neuronal and behavioural data.
+Cognitive graphs is an algorithm for learning cognitive-level causal models directly from brain activity and behavioural data.
 The resulting cognitive-level model provides a concise representation of the neuronal manifold and its relation to behavior as a graph.

 ## References